jchristman/babel-plugin-transform-import-extension-jsx-to-js/README.md

-# babel-plugin-transform-import-extension-es6-to-js
+# babel-plugin-transform-import-extension-jsx-to-js

-This Babel 6 plugin transforms the extension of imported files from .es6 to .js.
+This Babel 6 plugin transforms the extension of imported files from .jsx to .js.

 For example:

 ```
-import { foo } from 'foo.es6';
+import { foo } from 'foo.jsx';

 ```